Callbacks¶

 |

 Invoked when the task is running and AirflowSkipException raised.
-Explicitly it is NOT called if a task is not started to be executed because of a preceding branching decision in the DAG or a trigger rule which causes execution to skip so that the task execution is never scheduled.
+Explicitly it is NOT called if a task is not started to be executed because of a preceding branching decision in the Dag or a trigger rule which causes execution to skip so that the task execution is never scheduled.
 Available only at the task level. |

 In the following example, failures in task1